UNITDSPR

 (([email protected];))

-Diageo, Sequoia Capital face influence-peddling investigation
+Diageo, Sequoia Capital face influence-peddling probe

 Diageo made payment to lift ban on duty-free items -agency